amoe/acceleratedcpp/exercise-notes.md

 > from Chapter 5 to use `Vec`s instead of `vector`s.

-Amusingly this revealed an awful off-by-one bug in uncreate(), which I've now fixed in all exercises.
+Amusingly this revealed an awful off-by-one bug in uncreate(), which I've now fixed in `ch11_adt.hh`.
 This can be triggered by using a non-fundamental type as the template parameter.

+We also can't do initialization like this:

+    vector<string> foo = {"fry", "bender"};

+Instead we must do

+    vector<string> foo;
+    foo.push_back("fry");
+    foo.push_back("bender");

+We also needed to port `median` to use Vec.

+This exercise illustrates that a correctly implemented class forms damn-near a drop-in replacement for the library class `vector`.  in other words -- encapsulation is cool.